 It is a common theme, even today, in many of our U.S. site locations for children to attend school during the coldest months of the year without socks, wearing flimsy footwear such as flip-flops, and without jackets, coats, gloves, or hats.

-We come to you again, asking for your support of our Clothing and Shoes Fund.
-New needs arise each day, and Children Incorporated is there to meet as many of those needs as possible, often through this special outreach effort – our Clothing and Shoes Fund.
+We come to you again, asking for your support of our Clothing Fund.
+New needs arise each day, and Children Incorporated is there to meet as many of those needs as possible, often through this special outreach effort – our Clothing Fund.

 Our organization has repeatedly been recognized as an exemplary nonprofit by the major charitable monitoring groups, such as Charity Navigator and Charity Watch, because we take helping children seriously.
 Our mission is and always has been to improve lives and to offer hope and opportunity.
 We can only do these things with your help.

 Ron Carter, President and CEO